-These highly intelligent are very curious.
+These highly intelligent cats are very curious.
 In fact, they love taking small objects and even hunt them.
 They are known to be very skilled at retrieving small items in games of fetch and learning how to walk on a leash or harness quickly.
 Munchkins are also known for their hoarding tendencies, similar to a Magpie.
-They will borrow or even steal small and glittering objects and tuck them away until they need them again.
-They were even called Magpies due to this specific quirky trait.
+They will borrow or even steal small and glittery objects and tuck them away until they need them again.

 Despite their short legs, these playful cats run really fast.
 They can even compete with dogs and children.
 Munchkins’ lower body height allows them to easily and quickly slide under objects without the need to stop or bend down.
 Sure they won’t be able to jump high in a single bound, but that doesn’t stop them.
 They will still display their jumping ability as they find their way to the top by doing smaller steps.

 Presently, Lilieput of Napa, California, took the world record of being the smallest living cat.
-Lilieput is a tortoiseshell Munchkin cat who stands at a measly 13 centimetres tall, as measured from the bases of her paws to the top of her shoulders.
-It was awarded by The Guinness Book of World Records in 2013.
+Lilieput is a tortoiseshell Munchkin cat who stands at a measly 13.34 centimetres tall, as measured from the bases of her paws to the top of her shoulders.
+Lilieput was awarded the title by The Guinness Book of World Records in 2013.

 - Grooming: Twice a Week 6/10